mughu94/google-indexing-api/README.md

-# Google Indxing Api using Keyword to Index URL/Web
+# Google Indxing Api using Bulk Keyword to Submit Index URL/Web

 This script fetches keywords from a remote JSON file, processes them, and submits them to the Google Indexing API.
 It ensures that each keyword is only submitted once by maintaining a log file.